Cmi-shote/shipmentApp/README.md

 - Custom UI/UX for additional features and screens
 - Some icons cropped from Dribbble images due to unavailability of direct sources

+## Future Additions
+- **Add Shipment**: A feature to allow users to add new shipments directly within the app.
+- **Improve Dark Theme**: Refine the color palette and contrast in dark mode to ensure better readability and visual consistency in low-light environments.

 ---